Paw565pl/50rnot/README.md

 ### What is it?

-It is a web app for predicting if your yearly income exceeds 50K $ or not.
+It is a web app for predicting if your yearly income exceeds 50k $ or not.
 It uses tensorflow model under the hood for making predictions based on user's input.
 Model was trained on [this](https://www.kaggle.com/datasets/uciml/adult-census-income) dataset.
-Results are served to the end user via web server and displayed in the browser.
+Results are served to the end user via web server and displayed in the browser by the react app.

 ### Tech stack